 Holiday Expenses

-Holidays, trips, and gifts can become expensive, so becoming prepared for it can help lower stress during those times.
+Holidays, trips, and gifts can become expensive, so being prepared for it can help lower stress during those times.
 For example, setting a hundred dollars aside a month for gifts.
-While you are waiting for the time to spend this money put in investments or saving accounts, anything to gain interest, but don’t let your extra money do nothing.
+While you are waiting for the time to spend this money put in investments or saving accounts, anything to gain interest, but do not let your extra money earn zero.

 Entertainment